-With all due respect to the "submerging" iron-clads and other predecessors, what has become known as the "fleet submarine" didn't really have anything in common with designs developed prior to about 1870.
+With all due respect to the "submerging" iron-clads and other muscle-powered predecessors such as Brutus de Villeroi's "Alligator," what has become known as the "fleet submarine" didn't really have anything in common with designs developed prior to about 1870.

 Out-performing designs by serious American and European competitors in a long and demanding engineering battle in the late 1800's, immigrant John Holland eventually sold the U.S. Navy the Holland VI for $150,000.
-The Navy subsequently ordered 6 more improved versions at $170,000 each from the holding company Holland was indebted to for financing his development.
+It became the USS HOLLAND, the first submarine commissioned by the U.S. Navy, who subsequently ordered 6 more improved versions at $170,000 each from the holding company Holland was indebted to for financing his development.
 Electric Boat Company, primarily under the control of a man named Rice, who owned the patent on the batteries (chloride accumulator) used for underwater propulsion, was to be the builder of the majority of U.S. submarines in the future.

 The Holland VI or "Adder" used the recently patented Brayton petrol-fueled (gasoline) internal combustion engine and had one torpedo tube forward.
 Many of the USS Holland's features carried forward into contemporary WW-I boats: Engine/generator powerplants, battery/motor submerged operation, diving planes, and torpedo armament.
 Barely buoyant, USS Holland and subsequent Adder-class boats used mainly dynamic pressure on planes to submerge.

 Through the influence of money, Simon Lake emerged as Holland's only real competitor through to WW-II.

 Lakes designs often featured wheels for running on the bottom, and centrally-located diving planes to permit level submergence, something he considered very important for safety reasons.

 These complicated and sometimes clumsy designs often caused him to lose sales to other nations as well as the USA.